top of page

 The confusion arises from manufacturer branding and marketing variations.
 Hunter Douglas uses "cellular" in their product names, while other manufacturers prefer "honeycomb" to describe the distinctive cell structure visible from the side profile.
 The operational mechanism, energy efficiency, and installation requirements remain identical regardless of terminology.

 Technical specifications differ based on cell size rather than naming convention.
 Single-cell designs feature one air pocket per row, while double-cell construction includes two air chambers for enhanced insulation.
 French doors typically use single-cell designs due to mounting depth restrictions.
 For a thorough comparison, see our Single Cell Vs Double Cell Cellular Shades A Guide For Delmarva Homes.
+Homeowners who want a side-by-side breakdown can also read our guide on Single Vs Double Cell Shades A Guide For Delmarva Homeowners for additional clarity on which cell configuration suits french doors best.

 The 3/8 inch cell depth mentioned in manufacturer specifications refers to the distance between the front and back fabric layers when the cells are fully expanded.
 This measurement determines the shade's insulation value and compatibility with shallow door frames.